laminate flooring fitting cost

 Laminate is a popular option among UK homeowners due to its appearance, relatively low cost and durability.
-Unlike vinyl flooring, laminate can withstand items dropped from a great height and take a hammering from children and pets.
+Unlike vinyl flooring, laminate withstands items dropped from a great height and takes a hammering from children and pets.

 In a Hurry?
 Find top-rated laminate floor fitters in your area by clicking the button below: